bob-beck/cabinfevertargets/README.md

 at [https://obtuse.com/cfc/](https://obtuse.com/cfc/), which lets you pick the parameters on the form and make any officially shootable target.

+The source code is in th the [src](src) directory if you want to peruse the program.
+(You can also submit pull requests or issues if you like)

 For test sample output using the 2025 official target sizes, see the [samples](samples) directory

 # Experimental Scaling